Skip to content

 5.2 Queue

-A queue is a linear data structure that follows the First-In-First-Out (FIFO) rule.
-As the name suggests, a queue simulates the phenomenon of lining up, where newcomers join the queue at the rear, and the person at the front leaves the queue first.
+A queue is a linear data structure that follows the First In First Out (FIFO) rule.
+As the name suggests, a queue simulates the phenomenon of lining up, where newcomers continuously join the end of the queue, while people at the front of the queue leave one by one.

-As shown in Figure 5-4, we call the front of the queue the "head" and the back the "tail."
-The operation of adding elements to the rear of the queue is termed "enqueue," and the operation of removing elements from the front is termed "dequeue."
+As shown in Figure 5-4, we call the front of the queue the "front" and the end the "rear."
+The operation of adding an element to the rear is called "enqueue," and the operation of removing the front element is called "dequeue."

 The common operations on a queue are shown in Table 5-2.
 Note that method names may vary across different programming languages.
-Here, we use the same naming convention as that used for stacks.
+We adopt the same naming convention as for stacks here.

 We can directly use the ready-made queue classes in programming languages: